polterguy/magic.node/README.md

 Escape characters are supported for both single quote strings, and double quote strings, the same way they are supported in C#, allowing you to use e.g. `\r\n` etc.

+## License

+Magic Node is licensed as Affero GPL.
+This means that you can only use it to create Open Source solutions.
+If this is a problem, you can contact at thomas@gaiasoul.com me to negotiate a proprietary license if you want to use it to build closed source code.
+This will allow you to use it in closed source projects.